Live seq: Live-cell transcriptome analysis

 with single-cell cytoplasmic biopsies

-What if you could perform time-resolved transcriptome analysis
+What if you could perform time-resolved transcriptome analysis by consecutively sampling, the same cell?

 Across research disciplines, increasingly complex single-cell multi-omics methodologies are used to understand the heterogeneity of cell responses to external stimuli, or gene expression dynamics that drive cell differentiation.
 Live-cell sequencing (Live Seq) provides a unique workflow to assess the drivers of one specific cell response or cell transition, over time.
 This new concept in transcriptomics is enabled by single-cell biopsies: cytoplasmic extracts of a cell that preserve cell viability.